mohdsaadoon/Hackathon_Gen_Algo/README.md

 # Hackathon_Gen_Algo Repository

-This repository houses the codebase and documentation for the decentralized AI project undertaken during [Hackathon Name].
+This repository houses the codebase and documentation for the decentralized AI project undertaken during the Openmesh Sydney OpenD/I Hackathon.
 The project focuses on Genetic Algorithms, Large Language Models (LLM), and word vector similarity to advance decentralized AI training and prompt engineering.

 ## Python Notebooks